top of page

 On paper, the 10-foot exception looks like a compliance shortcut.
 In practice, most facility managers who have been through an OSHA inspection choose to install guardrails regardless.
 Here is why:

-OSHA inspectors scrutinize reliance on this exception.
-Compliance officers know the exception exists and know how difficult it is to maintain.
+• OSHA inspectors scrutinize reliance on this exception.
+Compliance officers know the exception exists and understand how difficult it is to maintain.
 Inspectors routinely ask for training records, authorization lists, and documentation of the marking and signage program.
 Incomplete records turn a valid exception into a citation.

 There are three main approaches to pit guardrail protection.
 Each solves the compliance requirement differently, with significant trade-offs in daily operations.